cumbanch/TACS-COVID-G2/README.md

 ## Backend
 Inside this section we assume the `backend` folder as the root of the project.

-<a id="starting"></a>
+<a id="starting-be"></a>
 ### Starting the application

 The backend consists in two containers, one for the application and the other for the database.
 You can start the application in two different modes (development or testing) and in both of them you need to create an environment file (`.env.development` or `.env.testing`) in the root folder.
-These are the environment variables (you can also check the `.env.example` file for guidance):
+These are the environment variables:

-<a id="environment"></a>
+<a id="environment-be"></a>
 #### Environment variables
 You can also check the `.env.example` file for guidance:
 ##### `POSTGRES_HOST` (required)